regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 when setting parameters linked to a helper.

 For each helper, you must carefully open the RELATED flow.
-All iptables statement using "-m state --state RELATED" should be used in conjunction with the choice of a helper and of IP parameters.
+All iptables statement using "-m conntrack --ctstate RELATED" should be used in conjunction with the choice of a helper and of IP parameters.
 Doing that, you will be able to describe how the helper must be used with respect to your network and information system architecture.